[Originally published: Oct. 18, 2021. Updated: May 3, 2022]

 Seen through a COVID-19 lens, about 3% of the population in the United States is considered moderately-to-severely immunocompromised, making them more at risk for serious illness if they contract COVID-19, even after vaccination.
 This is because their immune systems don’t mount a strong response to the vaccines.
-A March study showed only about 56% of immunocompromised people built sufficient levels of protection against COVID-19 after a second mRNA (Pfizer or Moderna) dose.

 We talked with several Yale Medicine experts from the fields of transplant surgery, neurology, immunology, and oncology to better understand what makes someone immunocompromised.

 What does 'immunocompromised' mean?